esphome/esphome-docs/components/switch/template.rst

 - **restore_state** (*Optional*, boolean): Sets whether ESPHome should attempt to restore the state on boot-up and call the turn on/off actions with the recovered values.
 Defaults to ``no``.
-- **optimistic** (*Optional*, boolean): Whether to operate in optimistic mode - when in this mode, any command sent to the template cover will immediately update the reported state.
+- **optimistic** (*Optional*, boolean): Whether to operate in optimistic mode - when in this mode, any command sent to the template switch will immediately update the reported state.
   Defaults to ``false``.
 - **assumed_state** (*Optional*, boolean): Whether the true state of the switch is not known.
   This will make the Home Assistant frontend show buttons for both ON and OFF actions, instead